cuteanbogdan/77roll-overview/README.md

 # 77ROLL Project Overview

-77ROLL is an immersive, full-stack, real-time roulette game that delivers a thrilling experience for users.
-Designed to handle high-traffic scenarios and provide a seamless user experience, this project leverages the latest web technologies to ensure both performance and scalability.
+77ROLL is a full-stack, real-time gaming platform that delivers a thrilling experience with both roulette and coinflip games.

 ## Project Components